Authors can write or upload their manuscripts on Inkitt based on our guidelines.

 "Come here janae, i'll tell you a secret but you mustn't tell him okay.
 It's a secret" john got down to her level, janae approached him quickly and john whispered in her ear "That boy wets his bed at night, but you don't do you?"

 Janae knew better than to speak loudly (because the boy was listening) and she shook her head.
 Both daughter and father nodded and laughed knowingly, he stroked her hair and led them out of the room, the boy following frustratingly behind.

-Lynn and janae increased their confidence standing up to their irritating step brother Philip with a sort of bullying humour with the tips given to them from their father.
-They would giggle to silently whenever their mother would immediately ring their father, after they had put the language taught into practice complaining shrilly down the phone ("Will you stop them from saying that to Philip?!
-I've told you before not to do it" she would scream down the phone).
+Lynn and janae increased their confidence standing up to their irritating step brother, Philip, with a sort of bullying humour with the tips given to them from their father.
+They would giggle to silently whenever their mother would immediately ring their father after they had put the language taught into practice, she would then complain exasperated down the phone ("Will you stop them from saying that to Philip?!
+I've told you before not to do it").

 Whenever janae would ask their father to take her to their mom's, lynn and her father stayed home and talked endlessly.
 He showed her the army barracks he had been situated in, introduced her to old military friends, shared exciting stories from the past about army life and when lynn insisted allowed her to go to cadet academy.
 Lynn was truly the son john never had and he was unwilling to not support lynn's dreams of taking that path.

 Lynn was the produce of a Spartan like education, in the week she studied her basics; maths, English, science etc and on weekends she attended intense cadet training and physical exercise classes.
 Lynn took the new regime to her bosom for the main fact that it brought her closer to the only man that she loved in her life: her father.